 Learn everything about Chateau Brane Cantenac Margaux Second Growth with wine tasting notes and wine with food pairing tips.
-Learn all the best vintages, a history of the property, information on the vineyards and winemaking.
+Learn all the best vintages, the history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Brane Cantenac History, Overview

 What we know of today as Chateau Brane Cantenac started out in the early 17th century.
-At the time, the then, small estate was known as Domaine Guilhem Hosten.
+At the time, the small estate was known as Domaine Guilhem Hosten.
 Even in those days, wine was produced from the property.
-The vineyards and estate was developed by the owner in the late 170”s, the Gorce family.
+The vineyards and estate were developed by the owner in the late 1700s, the Gorce family.

-In fact, their wine was so highly regarded, it was one of the more expensive wines in all of Bordeaux, selling for almost as much money as Brane Mouton.
-This is interesting because of who went on to buy the vineyard in the 1800’s.
+In fact, even back then, their wine was so highly regarded, it was one of the more expensive wines in all of Bordeaux selling for almost as much money as Brane Mouton.
+This is interesting because of who went on to buy the vineyard in the 1800s.

 The Baron of Brane, also known as “Napoleon of the Vineyards”, purchased the chateau in 1833.
 At the time of the sale, the estate was called Chateau Gorce-Guy.
-To obtain the funds needed to purchase the Margaux vineyard, the Baron sold what is now called Mouton Rothschild, which was at the time of the sale, known as Chateau Brane-Mouton.
+To obtain the funds needed to purchase the vineyard, the Baron sold what is now called Chateau Mouton Rothschild, which was at the time of the sale was known as Chateau Brane-Mouton.

-In 1838, the Baron renamed property, taking his name and the name of the sector where the vineyards were located, calling it Chateau Brane Cantenac.
+In 1838, the Baron renamed the property, merging his name with the name of the sector where the vineyards were located, calling it Chateau Brane Cantenac.
 The chateau later passed to the Roy family, who were well-known in the Margaux appellation in those days, as they owned Chateau dIssan as well.